 What About Cardio?

-While cardio can make a direct contribution to the energy deficit required to lose fat, I like to think of it as an optional extra.
+While cardio can make a direct contribution to the energy deficit required for weight loss, I like to think of it as an optional extra.
 Contrary to popular belief, losing fat doesn’t have to involve any cardio at all.

 Jumping on the treadmill or exercise bike is not the only way to burn calories, and isn’t necessarily the best way to lose fat.
 All forms of exercise burn calories, and that includes lifting weights.